 When we work with clients, one of the first things we outline is a learning agenda.
-We know that the most important thing for scaling a brand is identifying the levers that lead to growth.
-The learning agenda helps you better understand what actually drives growth for your brand.
+We know the most important thing for scaling a brand is identifying the levers that lead to growth.
+The learning agenda helps you better understand what drives your brand's growth.

 Understanding the learning agenda